 While keeping hope during separation is a good thing, it must not be done at the cost of your values, convictions or happiness.
 If there are any issues that are relationship deal-breakers for you, you need to give your partner an ultimatum that they need to make amends for you to be able to rebuild your marriage during separation.

-Deal-breakers can be anything from addiction to proclivity to infidelity, making decisions without consulting you, workaholism, controlling your expenditure, unhealthy spending habits.
+Deal-breakers can be anything from addiction to proclivity to infidelity, making decisions without consulting you, workaholism, controlling your expenditure and unhealthy spending habits.
 When communicating with your spouse during separation, tell them that any chances of giving the marriage a second chance ride on their readiness to address these issues.

 At the same time, be prepared to work on any tendencies of yours that may be deal-breakers for your partner.
-Without it, you cannot turn over a new leaf and start afresh.
+Whether you’re trying to win your wife back during separation or reconnect with husband during separation, without clear boundaries, you cannot turn over a new leaf and start afresh.

 Related Reading: Surviving The Hard Times In Marriage